Everything you need to know about emails and bulletins, student groups, faculty representatives, and seminar programs.

 You can log into the student portal by using your email log-in and password at http://my.unimelb.edu.au.
 You can use my.unimelb to check your student email, access library services, make changes to your candidature (e.g. apply for leave of absence or change supervisor), read the 'Uni Life' and 'How To' directories, view your next milestone due date, fees invoices and more.

 Faculty Research Bulletin

 You will receive a monthly newsletter called 'Research Bulletin'.
 This newsletter contains information on upcoming seminars and workshops, important information, reminders, and other circulars.
 Please read this bulletin for important announcements.
-If you come across anything that should be included in it, please forward the item to the Research Training Officer.
+If you have an item for inclusion contact us at email@example.com

 GSA News is an e-mail bulletin sent out by the Graduate Student Association, advertising current opportunities for graduate research students, including scholarships, skills courses, library resources and databases, conferences, public lectures and other events.
 Subscribe online.

 If you're based at Werribee in Veterinary Science, you may want to join the student group Postgraduates at Werribee (PAWS).
 They plan regular social events and a monthly barbecue on the veranda outside the tea room.
 PAWS can also help organise short courses and speakers on academic matters.
 You can find out how to get involved by asking one of the other graduate research students at Werribee or by emailing: firstname.lastname@example.org.

 The Postgraduates of Veterinary Science Student Society (POVS) is the Parkville-based Veterinary Science student group.
 Like PAWS, one of their goals is to encourage interaction between graduate research students from different labs and expand networks within the Faculty.
 They also aim to provide students with academic support, so you can speak to the organising committee about hosting a speaker or planning a seminar.